One Shocker Family Handbook

 Financial Aid

 Your student’s new freedom will also require new responsibilities, including managing their finances.
 Talk with your student about these responsibilities often.
-Having a bank account or credit card may be a completely new experience for your student, so it’s important to have a conversation about budgeting, managing expenses, sending habits and paying for their education.
+Having a bank account or credit card may be a completely new experience for your student, so it’s important to have a conversation about budgeting, managing expenses, spending habits and paying for their education.

 Students can meet with peer financial coaches for budgeting help, along with attending Shocker Financial Wellness workshops throughout the year.